awieber-twilio/hls-flex-spotlight/README.md

 ```
 14. Open http://localhost:3000/installer/index.html in your browser.
 Values from your account should auto-populate.
 If they do not autopopulate or they are incorrect, check your account credentials in `.env`.

 15. Fill in a password for "Administrator Password".
 Fill in your mobile number for "Administrator Phone" in **E.164 format**, for example +155555555555, and your email address for "Administrator Email".
-Select "Deploy Telehealth Application".
+Select "Re-Deploy Telehealth Application".
 This triggers a script to run that creates other essential services for the telehealth application automatically.
 You can find this script at `telehealth/functions/installer/deploy.js`.

 16. Select **Open Application** on the installer page.
 Authenticate using the Administrator Password you just created.